Use Power BI

-For the Sales Manager and Service Manager content packs, enter the URL of your Dynamics 365 (online) instance, such as https://OrganizationName.crm.dynamics.com, where OrganizationName is the organization name of your instance of Dynamics 365 (online), and click Next.
+For the Sales Analytics and Service Analytics content packs, enter the URL of your Dynamics 365 for Customer Engagement instance, such as https://OrganizationName.crm.dynamics.com, where OrganizationName is the organization name of your instance of Dynamics 365 for Customer Engagement apps, and click Next.

-If your data center is outside of North America the crm.dynamics.com domain name may be different, such as crm2.dynamics.com, crm3.dynamics.com, crm4.dynamics.com, etc. To find the domain name, in the Dynamics 365 web app go to Settings > Customizations > Developer Resources.
+If your data center is outside of North America the crm.dynamics.com domain name may be different, such as crm2.dynamics.com, crm3.dynamics.com, crm4.dynamics.com, etc. To find the domain name, in the Customer Engagement apps web app go to Settings > Customizations > Developer Resources.
 The URLs listed will indicate the correct domain name.

-For the Marketing content pack, enter the URL as https://OrganizationName.marketing.dynamics.com/analytics, where OrganizationName is the organization name of your instance of Dynamics 365 (online), and click Next
+For the Marketing content pack, enter the URL as https://OrganizationName.marketing.dynamics.com/analytics, where OrganizationName is the organization name of your instance of Dynamics 365 for Customer Engagement apps, and click Next

 Under Authentication method, select oAuth2.

-Your Dynamics 365 (online) organization data is imported and several visualizations become available.
+Your Dynamics 365 for Customer Engagement apps organization data is imported and several visualizations become available.